Reginald Manningham-Buller, 1st Viscount Dilhorne: Personal life

-Manningham-Buller died in 1980, aged 75, and was interred in Deene, Northamptonshire.
+Manningham-Buller died in Knoydart, in the Scottish Highlands, on 7 September 1980, aged 75, and was interred in Deene, Northamptonshire.
 He was succeeded in the viscountcy by his only son, John.
-His second daughter was the Director-General of MI5 from 2002 to 2007 and in 2008 was awarded a life peerage, becoming the Rt Hon The Baroness Manningham-Buller, DCB.
+His second daughter was the Director-General of MI5 from 2002 to 2007 and in 2008 was awarded a life peerage, becoming the The Right Honourable The Baroness Manningham-Buller, DCB.
 His granddaughter is model and media personality Lilah Parsons.

-In Parliament, Dilhorne opposed the legislation to legalise homosexual acts between consenting men.